SupertigerDev/better-in-game-chat/README.md

 • Close when on the loading screen
 • Close when you res-pawn

-Overwatch doesn't have any single of these issues, and so does this app.
+Overwatch doesn't these issues, and so doesn't this app.

 ## Cons of using this overlay
 • Some games require you to sign a digital signature to allow full screen overlays (I hate you Valorant.).
 This will require you to play games in borderless full screen mode which can add latency.
 I don't have the money to buy a signature